frozenabe/PinkJelly/README.md

-# The is server is currently not running and can only be checked on Youtube below.
+# App not running and can only be checked on Youtube below.

 # PinkJelly
 Instant-object-recognition && speech App, easy as 1, 2 ,3!